 The care of your pet may be overlooked by family and friends in the event of your untimely death or when a medical emergency leaves you incapacitated.
 There may also be insufficient funds to provide for your animal.
 The result is that your animal could end up homeless, in a shelter, going without care, or even being euthanized.
 You never want to leave your pet’s fate up to chance and so you should strongly consider creating a pet plan as soon as you can.

-How can a Finger Lakes Pet Planning Lawyer Help Me?
+How can a Rochester Pet Planning Lawyer Help Me?

 The Law Office of Michael Robinson, P.C. works with pet owners throughout the Finger Lakes, Rochester, Naples, Pittsford, and surrounding areas.
 Whether you simply want to ensure your pet always has a guardian or you want to take additional steps to provide for your pet’s financial future, we can assist you.
 Give us a call today at 585-374-5210 or contact us online to find out more.